programster/amazon-cognito-sso-demo/README.md

 Amazon Cognito SSO Demo
 =======================

 This is a demonstration of integrating a PHP-based web service with Amazon Cognito for an OIDC SSO.
+This demo relates to [my Cognito tutorials](https://blog.programster.org/tag/Cognito).

 ## TODO